activecm/ipfix-rita/README.md

 If this error persists, Active Countermeasures recommends switching to Netflow v9 or v5.

 ### Log Rotation Error
-In some instances it has been discovered that some flow logs will report flow start and end times in UTC+00:00 which means if you don't live in the UTC+00:00 timezone you may see logs in MongoDB from a future date or not rotating when you expect them to.
+It has been discovered that some flow logs will report flow start and end times in UTC+00:00.
+This means if you don't live in the UTC+00:00 timezone you may see logs in MongoDB from a future date or not rotating when you expect them to.
 Until a fix is implemented, Active Countermeasures asks you to be aware of the issue.